GitHub

 • Hostgroups — your named prefix groups and their state.

-• Ban table — every ban, active and historical.
+• Ban table — every ban, active and historical (with the scrubbing node column when nodes are configured).

-It also exposes the same control endpoints the API offers: manual ban / unban of an address and config reload (the equivalent of SIGHUP).
-The whole view works on live data alone — no ClickHouse or other database is needed for any of it.
+• Controls — the same actions the API offers: manual ban / unban of an address and config reload (the equivalent of sending SIGHUP).

 No database required